-An LOI is required and must be submitted by the SBC and received by DOE no later than November 16, 2015, 5:00 pm ET.
+An LOI is required and must be submitted by the SBC and received by DOE no later than November 14, 2016, 5:00 pm ET.
 Only those applicants that submit an LOI which is received by DOE by the due date are eligible to submit an application under this FOA.

-The LOI must be submitted electronically through the DOE Office of Science Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
+The LOI must be submitted electronically through the PAMS website https://pamspublic.science.energy.gov/.
 It is important that the LOI be a single file with extension .pdf, .docx, or .doc.
 Anyone submitting an LOI must register for an account in PAMS before it will be possible to submit the LOI.
 Anyone submitting an LOI is encouraged to establish a PAMS account as soon as possible to avoid submission delays.